arunsrin/arunsrin.mkdocs/home/games/platform-puzzle/index.md

 ### Cocoon (2023)
 Worlds within worlds within worlds.
 Thoroughly satisfying when everything clicks together.

+### Venba (2023)
+A little gem from Game Pass.
+I was able to relate to it even more, being a Tamilian who loves the local cuisine.
+Lovely art style and music.

 ### Planet of Lana (2023)
 Short and sweet with lovely visuals and simple puzzles.
 No cutscenes or exposition needed.